 Reasons to avoid

-The Assault AirRunner does so much more than a standard running machine.
-It doesn't sport the typical motor-powered belt like others but instead feeds off user input to crank up the resistance and adapt with effort.
+The Assault AirRunner is different from your standard running machine and, according to Assualt Fitness, it can burn up to 30% more calories than your regular treadmill.
+It has a curved running deck and doesn't have a motor-powered belt like others.
+Instead, it feeds off user input to crank up the resistance and adapt with effort, giving you complete control over speed and output.
 It feels like running on air, while the slightly kicked-up design means there is no limit to how hard you can push yourself on it.
-Designed with HIIT in mind, it is excellent for cranking up the pace in a split second without the awkward wait for a belt to catch up.

 Worried about parting with the dosh?
 Its steel frame and handrails, corrosion-resistant hardware and a slat belt running surface are built to last up to 150,000 miles of use, so, despite the higher asking price, the Assault AirRunner is an excellent value for money running machine – no wonder we gave it four stars in our Assault AirRunner review.